Pokémon Red, Blue, and Yellow: Sales

 Worldwide sales reached over 31 million copies sold.
 It was "the most successful computer game of all time" according to Joseph Tobin in 2004.
-In 2009, IGN referred to Pokémon Red and Blue as the "Best-selling RPG on the Game Boy" and "Best-selling RPG of all time", while in 2017, Guinness World Records declared the games to be the "Best-selling videogame (excluding bundle sales)."
+In 2009, IGN referred to Pokémon Red and Blue as the "Best-selling RPG on the Game Boy" and "Best-selling RPG of all time", while in 2017, Guinness World Records declared the games the "Best-selling videogame (excluding bundle sales)."

 Pokémon Yellow

-In Japan, the game sold 1,549,000 units in 1998, making it the third best-selling video game of 1998 in Japan.
+In Japan, the game sold 1,549,000 units in 1998, making it the third-best-selling video game of 1998 in Japan.

 Before its release in North America, Nintendo anticipated that it would make them $75 million in the 1999 holiday season.
-The Pokémon Yellow Game Boy Color bundle was predicted to be the second most popular toy of the holiday season.
+The Pokémon Yellow Game Boy Color bundle was predicted to be the second-most popular toy of the holiday season.
 In North America the game received roughly 150,000 pre-orders.
 The bundle debuted at #2 in video game sales and claimed the #1 spot a week later.
 The standard cartridge sold over 600,000 units in its first week and one million copies within ten days, becoming the fastest-selling handheld game of all time when it was released.
 Pokémon: The First Movie, a film released around the same time as Yellow, was expected to give it a sales boost.
 A Nintendo spokesman attributed the high demand for the Game Boy Color during the Christmas season of 1999 to Yellow.
 For the month of December, Donkey Kong 64 led Pokémon Yellow and Gran Turismo 2 on the monthly chart.

 Gwenn Friss of the Cape Cod Times called it one of the hottest items of the 1999 Christmas season, comparing it to popular Christmas toys from previous years such as Furby and Tickle me Elmo.
 Thomas Content of USA Today reiterated the comparison, commenting that it was "poised to stomp" them.
 He added that it, along with Red and Blue, were responsible for the boost of Game Boy sales from 3.5 million in 1998 to 8 million in 1999.
 The Idaho Statesman called it the "hottest new title for the Game Boy Color".
-Yellow was the third best-selling video game in North America in 1999, with the other four top spots occupied by other Pokémon titles.
+Yellow was the third best-selling video game in North America in 1999, with the other four top spots occupied by other Pokémon games.
 The demand for Yellow resulted in Target to issue an apology for not being able to meet the "unprecedented demand".
 CNET-surveyed stores sold out of Yellow.
 A spokesperson for FuncoLand attributed a drop in sales to shortages of both the Game Boy Color and Pokémon Yellow.